CS234319/safot/Material/schedule.md

 * **HW**: [HW1](https://docs.google.com/document/d/1SH2WwvPzrA8hcORU0aM4JIJbc_irVmN0dy1BavYUTQM/edit?usp=sharing) is published \[30.10\]

 * **Highlights of Lecture**

   Today's lecture started with technical problems, and time was taken to reiterate formalities, grading policy, bonus assignments, and the recycled questions promise.
 The four main paradigms: functional, object-oriented, imperative, and logic based, were discussed.
 The four main programming languages used in the course are Prolog, Pascal, ML, and Lisp.

   * In response to students' request, we discussed the issue of a programming language being universal; see these [notes](Misc/univrsal.pdf)

-* Other terms discussed: variable != value; name != named;  anonymous entities;
-anonymous variables; nested functions; anonymous types with struct` in C;
-builtin != predefined != reserved identifier; recursive structure; atomic != compound
+  * Other terms discussed: variable != value; name != named;  anonymous entities anonymous variables; nested functions; anonymous types with struct` in C; builtin != predefined != reserved identifier; recursive structure; atomic != compound

   * The semicolon in Pascal issue was discussed:
     * Separatist grammar: ';' is a command separator, e.g., items in an SML record
     * Lenient separatist grammar: ';' is a command separator, but there is also an empty command, e.g., Pascal
     * Terminist grammar: ';' terminates commands
     * Separatist terminist grammar: ';' separates commands, is optional at end (almost the same as lenient separatist)
     * Lenient grammar: as found in Python, ';' can be omitted at eoln
-  * Go's grammar: ';' is automatically omitted at eoln
+    * Go's grammar: ';' is automatically omitted at eol
     * SML's grammar: ';' is optional at the end of "commands"

 ## Week 2 \[31.10-6.11\]